zuplo/docs/docs/overview/index.md

    <CtaButton text="Download" url="https://zuplo.link/38I8HfY" />

-For the rest of tutorial, we’ll assume you’re using our web experience (it’s the fastest way to quickly evaluate Zuplo).
+For the rest of tutorial, we’ll assume you’re using our web experience (it’s the fastest way to evaluate Zuplo).

 ## 1. Sign up at [portal.zuplo.com](http://portal.zuplo.com) and create a project.